RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 How about security?
 Have you outgrown the `Devise` gem?
 Or do you simply need to know more about `Devise` internals so that you can use it more effectively?
 Maybe it's time to abandon username/password logins altogether and go with SQRL.
 [Justin Love]() and [Lucas Mazza]() might ber able to help you in this area.

 ###Awesome Speakers.
 Awesome Audience.
+Call me biased, but this year's WindyCityRails features the most powerful collection of speakers we've ever assembled.
+In addition to the ones mentioned above, feast your eyes on these:

+###Get Your Ticket Now